 Mark Pellington is a filmmaker, writer and artist based in Los Angeles.
 He is internationally recognized as one of the world’s premier music video directors and has also gained wide recognition for his film and television work.
-His best-known films include the controversial political thriller Arlington Road, starring Jeff Bridges and Tim Robbins, cult favorite The Mothman Prophesies, starring Richard Gere, Laura Linney and Debra Messing, and The Last Word, with Amanda Seyfried and Shirley MacLaine, which premiered at the 2017 Sundance Film Festival.
-His latest feature, Nostalgia, with an all-star cast including Jon Hamm, Nick Offerman, Amber Tamblyn, Patton Oswalt, Catherine Keener, Ellen Burstyn and Bruce Dern.
+His best-known films include the controversial political thriller Arlington Road, starring Jeff Bridges and Tim Robbins, cult favorite The Mothman Prophesies, starring Richard Gere, Laura Linney and Debra Messing, The Last Word, with Amanda Seyfried and Shirley MacLaine, and Nostalgia, starring Jon Hamm, Nick Offerman, Amber Tamblyn, Patton Oswalt, Catherine Keener, Ellen Burstyn and Bruce Dern.
 The Director’s Edit of his first film, Going All the Way, came out in fall 2022 and his latest feature, the cathartic dance film The Severing, is now in select theaters through Kino Lorber.

 I am addicted to images, and addicted to the creation of them.

 The great photographer Andreas Gursky says that with the technology that now exists he creates images, rather than shoots them.

 I find that recent statement wholly fascinating and appropriate as I think about my process.
 I adore the creation of imagery from imagination, allowing and accessing the subconscious to formulate the image created in collaboration with others.

 I do it with others, making film, videos, TV, content …

 And I love to do it alone, taking stills, as there is no barrier between myself and the world I am documenting.
 I often then manipulate the images and fragments gathered, use collage apps and add text.
 I have a blast making images.
 I print books of them.
 These are private, unconscious stories, each image gathered fleetingly, practically, specifically.
 They are often composed but more often grabbed, mistakes or moments, and they involve one person – me.